Individuals who are selected for the MTES must:

 Special consideration is given to state/community college graduates.

 The annual amount of the Minority Teacher Education Scholarship is $4,000.

 Awards are only disbursed during the Fall and Spring semesters, in the amount of $2,000 per semester.
 Students may be eligible to receive the scholarship for up to two consecutive years.

-The Florida Fund for Minority Teachers, Inc. hosts an Annual Teacher Recruitment and Retention Symposium.
-Scholars, community college students, board members, school district representatives, and institutional contacts attend the conference each year.
-Conference sessions and workshops provide participants with professional development and networking skills.
+The Florida Fund for Minority Teachers, Inc. hosts an Annual Teacher Recruitment and Professional Development Symposium.
+Scholars, state/community college students, board members, school district representatives, and institutional contacts attend the symposium each year.
+Workshops provide participants with professional development and networking skills.
 State/Community college students are invited to attend the conference to learn more about the advantages of entering the teaching profession.
 District recruiters from across the state use the conference as a recruiting venue.